bfranx62/Ironhack-EDA-Project/README.md

 One of the main KPIs we decided to investigate was whether or not a statistically significant greater number of clients were able to finish the entire website process in the test or control group.
 If more people in the control group are able to complete the process in the test group, then the new version of the website should be maintained if completion of the process is desirable.

 As we examined the data we found that many Vanguard clients visited the site and/or worked through the process multiple times.
 Because of that, we decided to group the visits by visit ID, so we could see the number of *visits* in which a client made it to a certain step.
 We also wanted to know how far clients progressed through the website process in each visit, so we created a subset that only contains the most recent step a client was on by visit id.
-In doing so, we have controlled for instances in which a process is confirmed multiple times despite a client only reaching that step once.
+In doing so, we have instances in which a process is confirmed multiple times despite a client only reaching that step once.

 <img width="449" alt="image" src="https://github.com/DmanDSR/Ironhack-EDA-Project/assets/48893423/fddef646-7784-42d6-9fb6-d5010e18e96d">

 A brief comparison of the results seems to indicate that more clients are able to move from step 3 to confirmation but we want to know if those results are statistically significant or just happenstance.

 In both categories, we had a total of 41,415 clients reached the confirmation step.

-Just looking at the proportions, we see that 45.77% of clients in the test group made it to the confirmation stage, whereas only 36.92% of the control group made it that far.
+By just looking at the proportions, we see that 45.77% of clients in the test group made it to the confirmation stage, whereas only 36.92% of the control group made it that far.

 In order to test whether these results are statistically significant, we will run a chi-square test, which will use the control group's rate of reaching the confirmation step as the expected value, and test whether or not the differing results in the test group could be attributed to random chance.

 #### In this case, our hypotheses are as follows:

-- H0: There is no difference in the confirmation rates between the control group and the test group.
+- H0: There is no difference in the confirmation rates between the control and test groups.
 - HA: There is a difference in the confirmation rates between the groups.

-Basically, our null hypothesis is that the changes made to the website were irrelevant, and the differing confirmation rate is just coincidental.
+Our null hypothesis is that the changes made to the website were irrelevant, and the differing confirmation rate is just coincidental.
 Our alternative hypothesis is that the changes made a difference in the confirmation rate.

 Because the p_value is so low, that H0 gotta go.
 In other words, the p_value indicates that there is virtually no possibility that the differing confirmation rate can be attributed to random chance, so we are forced to conclude that the changes made to the website did statistically impact the rate at which customers complete the online process.
 If this is desirable, the changes made should be incorporated for all customer interactions going forward.